fortinetdev/terraform-provider-fortios/website/docs/r/fortios_user_peer.html.markdown

 * `subject` - Peer certificate name constraints.
 * `cn` - Peer certificate common name.
 * `cn_type` - Peer certificate common name type.
 Valid values: `string`, `email`, `FQDN`, `ipv4`, `ipv6`.
+* `mfa_mode` - MFA mode for remote peer authentication/authorization.
+Valid values: `none`, `password`, `subject-identity`.
+* `mfa_server` - Name of a remote authenticator.
+Performs client access right check.
+* `mfa_username` - Unified username for remote authentication.
+* `mfa_password` - Unified password for remote authentication.
+This field may be left empty when RADIUS authentication is used, in which case the FortiGate will use the RADIUS username as a password.
 * `ldap_server` - Name of an LDAP server defined under the user ldap command.
 Performs client access rights check.
 * `ldap_username` - Username for LDAP server bind.
 * `ldap_password` - Password for LDAP server bind.